Woife5/DPP-documentation/bes_air/02_initial_testing.md

 ## Integrating the prototypes

 After the software was ready and been tested with the server fan, we added the code for the webserver and connection to the app.
-With the help of the app the user can enable or disable the _BesAir 200_ and also should be able to change the light strip colors.
+With the help of the app the user can enable or disable the _BesAir_ and also should be able to change the light strip colors.

 The connection between the esp and the relay which should eventually control the hair dryer motor was initially quire challanging, as we built the prototypes so far apart.
 We had to connect the two with a long cable and were able to verify that the esp can control the relay and activate the hair dryer plugged into it.